pglet/website/docs/controls/button.md

 ### `id`

-Component ID.
+Control ID.
 Auto-generated if not specified explicitly.

 ### `text`